 And, highly successful women know not to flirt, swear, or be the last one at the bar.
 A 2005 study by Tulane University found that women who send flirtatious email, wear short skirts, cross their legs provocatively, or massage a man's shoulders at work win fewer pay raises and promotions.

 To Get Ahead at Work You Can’t Have It All If You Do It All

 - The biggest hurdle that women have to leap is managing kids and a career.
 While men also have busy professional and personal lives, women shoulder the majority of household and childcare responsibilities and pay the career consequences.
 According to Catalyst, "Workplace Flexibility Isn’t Just a Woman’s Issue" 2003, women are more likely than men to:

 - Rely on supportive relatives other than their partner.

 Successful women plan their careers and don’t attempt to do it all.
 Steiner is married with four children at home.
 She started her family after completing her education and making a mark in her organization.
 Says Steiner, “I don’t attempt to do it all.
 I delegate a lot of the household chores to make our lives work.”

-As more organizations move away from authoritarian values and a rigid hierarchy to a more open, informal, democratic model, “being raised as a man is no longer an advantage” says John Naisbitt, author of Megatrends.
-I agree.
+As more organizations move away from authoritarian organizational values and a rigid hierarchy to a more open, informal, democratic model, “being raised as a man is no longer an advantage” says John Naisbitt, author of "Megatrends."
+Most HR practitioners and managers agree.